Casein Intolerance: What the Science Says

 For those who limit dairy, several alternatives exist.

-Lower-casein options include A2 milk, goat milk, sheep yoghurt, and aged cheeses.
+Lower-casein options include A2 milk, goat milk, sheep yogurt, and aged cheeses.
 These often retain nutritional benefits while improving tolerance.

-Plant-based alternatives such as almond milk, coconut yoghurt, and fortified oat milk can be useful, but nutrient content varies.
+Plant-based alternatives such as almond milk, coconut yogurt, and fortified oat milk can be useful, but nutrient content varies.
 Choosing unsweetened, calcium-fortified versions is important.

 The replacement should focus on nutritional adequacy, not just on avoidance.